 Can I get A North Carolina Real Estate License With A Criminal Record?

-On the North Carolina real estate license application, you will be asked three questions about any prior criminal offenses, professional license disciplinary actions, and liens or unpaid judgments.
+The North Carolina real estate license application will ask you three questions about prior criminal offenses, professional license disciplinary actions, and liens or unpaid judgments.
 So what happens if you have one or more of these?

-Not all hope is lost if you have a criminal record.
-You might be wondering what disqualifies you from being a real estate agent in North Carolina.
-All applicants are evaluated on a case-by-case basis and offenses don’t automatically disqualify you.
+All applicants are evaluated case-by-case, and offenses don’t automatically disqualify you.
 The North Carolina Real Estate Commission (NCREC) considers factors such as:

 • The level and seriousness of the crime